When is Crop Over 2023?

 Some great accommodation that are popular for Crop Over include: Infinity On the Beach Hotel in St. Lawrence Gap, Accra Beach Hotel in Rockley, Hilton Barbados Resort in Needhams Point, South Beach Hotel in Rockley/Rockley Beach, Inchcape Seaside Villas.

 Remember to book your accommodation early because many hotels get booked out almost as soon as the previous Crop Over is finished.
 The island receives a huge influx of tourists and during Crop Over hotel prices increase during this period.

 Check out Booking.com for some of the best offers on accommodation for your visit to Barbados, or anywhere in the world, here.

 The best way to enjoy Kadooment Day at Crop Over is not just to watch the parade from the sidelines, but to join in and play mas!
 We highly recommend playing mas for the ultimate Crop Over experience.

 How to choose a Mas Band?
-Well that’s a difficult decision because you have so many good options some people choose because they like the costume, or they like the theme.
-Mas Bands convey a story through colours and design of costumes.
+Well that’s a difficult decision because you have so many good options.
+Some people choose because they like the costume, or they like the theme.
+Mas Bands convey a story through colors and design of costumes.
 You should take a look at what each mas band offers you for your experience.

 To research each of the Crop Over Mas Bands and to see which ones suit you can be done here https://www.visitbarbados.org/crop-over-festival